Updated: 11/13/2018 by Computer Hope

 A method of writing a very large or small numbers, scientific notation is an integer between 1 and 10 multiplied by the power of 10.
 For example, 987,000,000 could be written in scientific notation as 9.87 * 108, 9.87 * 10^8, or 9.87e+8.

-To convert a real number into a scientific notation, follow the steps below.
+Steps to convert a real number into a scientific notation

 - Place a decimal point after the first digit.
 If we were using the same number we used above, the decimal point would be placed after the nine.